 Scientists know quite a bit about the Moon by now.
+They know its diameter, its circumference, its distance from Earth, and they know exactly how long it takes for it to revolve around the Earth.
 Regarding how it originated, however, scientists are still trying to solve the puzzle.

 The Moon is relatively close to the Earth – about 385,000 kilometres away.
 It is the only celestial body that man has walked on to date, and this has helped immensely in finding out more about it.
 It was particularly helpful that astronauts brought rock samples back to Earth.
 For the geologist Thomas Kruijer, who works at the InstitutfürPlanetologie der WestfälischenWilhelms-UniversitätMünster, they are vital objects of investigation: “Rocks can provide us with information about the time it originated, and about the processes through which it emerged”.
 The precise time of the Moon’s origin, however, still remains a mystery today.